Testing linearity of spatial interaction functions \`a la Ramsey: Asymptotic theory

-Assumption \ref{ass:Mhat} guarantees that a type of weak law of large numbers holds and enforces a suitable bound on cross-sectional dependence in the spirit of \cite{Lee2016}.
+\end{assumption} Assumption \ref{ass:Mhat} guarantees that a type of weak law of large numbers holds and enforces a suitable bound on cross-sectional dependence in the spirit of \cite{Lee2016}.
 This can be checked under a variety of conditions such as linear process representations for the underlying random variables or with the near epoch dependence conditions of \cite{Jenish2012}.
+For example, if the $\{z_{il}\}$ are $L_4$-NED then the $\{z_{il}z_{ik}\}$ would be $L_2$-NED and weak dependence can be guaranteed by a suitable assumption on the NED coefficients.
 Writing $J=E(\hat J)$, we can now state the following result that is analogous to but stronger than a weak law of large numbers.

 \begin{lemma} Let $p^2/n\rightarrow 0$ as $n\rightarrow\infty$ and suppose that Assumptions \ref{ass:regressors}, \ref{ass:eigsandinsts} and \ref{ass:Mhat} hold with $\nu>3/2$.
 Then, as $n\rightarrow \infty$,